-Each graduating senior is required to complete a senior performance in his/her major field.
-CIS majors are required to complete an information systems project in their area of concentration and participate in a demonstration of their project to members of the Computer Information Systems field.
+Graduating seniors are required to complete a senior performance in their major field.
+CS majors are required to complete a project in their area of concentration and participate in a demonstration of their project to members of the Computer Science field.

-B. A. of CIS candidates must complete a project generally begun in coursework but largely completed as an independent body of work that reflects theoretical, conceptual, and technical growth in the student's area of concentration.
-B.A. projects are demonstrated to a panel of technical experts prior to graduation.
+B.A. of CS candidates must complete a project generally begun in coursework but largely completed as an independent body of work that reflects theoretical, conceptual, and technical growth in the student's area of concentration.
+B.A. projects are demonstrated to a panel of peers and technical experts prior to graduation.